bmaupin/android-mms-plus/README.md

-# android-mms-plus
+# android-sms-plus
-Stock Android MMS app with one additional feature
+Stock Android SMS app with one additional feature